What Are Transactional Leaders and Transformational Leaders? - HRDQ

 Benefits of Transactional Leadership

-Transactional leadership is most effective when there are simple and clearly defined problems to be solved, as this style doesn't encourage employees to find new or creative solutions.
+Transactional leadership is most effective when problems are simple and clearly defined, as this style doesn't encourage employees to find new or creative solutions.

 Effective Transactional Leadership

-Let's look at some of the benefits of this leadership approach before touching on some of the potential downsides.
+Let's look at some of the benefits of this leadership approach before touching on potential downsides.

 Helps Create a Sense of Fairness

 Favoritism isn't an unusual accusation in group settings of all kinds.
-It's easy for employees to feel like some of their coworkers are receiving special treatment for one reason or another, and a transactional system helps avoid this issue altogether.
+It's easy for employees to feel that some coworkers are receiving special treatment for one reason or another, and a transactional system helps avoid this issue altogether.

 Fairness in the Workplace

-That is because feedback is based on previously defined metrics instead of the feelings or opinions of the leader.
+That is because feedback is based on previously defined metrics rather than the leader's feelings or opinions.
 Everyone is treated the same way and receives the same rewards or punishments for the same behavior.
-Transactional leaders might also use the data they collect to determine who should get what project or deserves a promotion.
+Transactional leaders might also use the data they collect to determine who should get what project or who deserves a promotion.

 Allows Employees to See the Impact They're Having

-When the goals are simple and clear that workers are expected to meet, it can make it easy for them to see their impact on the business's success.
+When goals are simple and clear, workers are expected to meet them, making it easier for them to see their impact on the business's success.

 Employee Speaking With Leader

-For employees with an internal sense of motivation, this can be a good structure that allows them to understand how they are positively impacting the organization as a whole.
+For employees with an internal sense of motivation, this can be a useful structure that helps them understand how they are positively impacting the organization as a whole.

 Creates a Clear System